marjorieechu/Grafana-dashboard-import-export/Grafana-IE-SH/Import-Grafana/Readme.md

 Ensure that the Dashboard/ folder contains the JSON files you want to import.

-Save this script as import_dashboards.sh.
+Save this script as import.sh.

 Make it executable: chmod +x import_dashboards.sh
-Run the script: ./import_dashboards.sh
+Run the script: ./impor.sh